 Regular body tattoos tend to change shape and color over time and our experts say the same can happen to the ones on your face, even if they are significantly smaller and aren’t meant to be permanent.
 “They will absolutely change,” says Dr. Shamban.
 “The body senses tattoo pigment as a foreign body like a splinter and works hard to eliminate it.
 So, the macrophages, the skin’s clean-up committee, cart off the pigment, lightening the tattoo.”

-It can be done, says Dr. Loss, but she stresses it must be done carefully and by a trained laser professional.
+Semi-permanent tattoo is designed to fade over time, but Dr. Loss says if tattoo removal is needed she stresses it must be done carefully and by a trained laser professional.
 “Some types of ink do discolor and turn white or pink, but it is unpredictable and no way to know that will happen.
-I use the Picoway laser, and often do a single test spot on freckle tattoos to ensure no adverse reaction.”
+On permanent tattoo ink I use the Picoway laser, and often do a single test spot to ensure no adverse reaction.”

-“As they are healing they are usually red and crusty, and there is a possibility of developing a discoloration or scar in the areas treated,” notes Melville, NY dermatologist Kally Papantoniou, MD.
+“As tattoo removal treatments are healing they are usually red and crusty, and there is a possibility of developing a discoloration or scar in the areas treated,” notes Melville, NY dermatologist Kally Papantoniou, MD.

-Are there any temporary options that last longer than makeup?
+Are there any other options that last longer than makeup?

 For a less permanent option that will last longer than drawing them on, try Mihenna’s Freckle Kit ($20) to create a freckle-faced look that can last for up to six days.
 “I recommend exfoliating before applying the henna freckles to clean, dry skin,” says Shalina Jaffer Collins, founder of Mihenna.
 “Apply dots to the bridge of your nose, cheeks, and anywhere else that needs a beauty mark.
 Different sizes and a random pattern will help to create a more natural appearance!
 How long to leave on henna freckles will depend on how dark you want them.”